plainweaver/SPADE/readme.md

 #### Domain System
  - Categorizer
- - Recognizer
+ - Pattern Recognition

 #### Event System
  - Scheduler
  - Combiner structure

-Still in development, not working yet.
+Still in development.
+It is not working yet.